accuknox/help/docs/getting-started/php-mysql.md

 ![](images/mysql-john.png)

-### **Working with Open-Source AccuKnox tools**
+## Working with Open-Source AccuKnox tools

 The [policy-templates](https://github.com/kubearmor/policy-templates) open-source repository provides policy templates based on KubeArmor and Cilium policies for known CVEs and attacks vectors, compliance frameworks such as PCI-DSS, MITRE, STIG, NIST, CIS, etc., popular workloads such as GoLang, Python, PostgreSQL, Cassandra, MySQL, WordPress, etc.

 We hope that you also contribute by sending policy templates via pull requests or Github issues to grow the list.

-Go to GitHub repository:  [https://github.com/kubearmor/policy-templates](https://github.com/kubearmor/policy-templates)
+See [Polciy Templates](https://github.com/kubearmor/policy-templates).
 [AccuKnox](https://www.accuknox.com/) provides a number of policy templates for your MySQL workloads.

 Let's see a policy from the policy templates repo.